stonefarmer9/grids/README.md

   4. ~~A grid of 6 boxes with varying row size each spanning multiple rows or columns.~~

+  4.1.
+Nest Current challenges in a new parent grid.

   5. A grid of 3 boxes, onClick will open a new box.

   6. onClick opens a new box without affecting the position of the other boxes.